JefGrailet/JeuxRedige/Install.md

 images qui correspondent au contenu fourni par défaut.

 ## Etape 4: premier accès
-Vous pouvez à présent utiliser votre copie de JeuxRédige.be comme bon vous semble.
+Vous pouvez à présent utiliser votre copie de JeuxRédige comme bon vous semble.
 Pour vous simplifier la vie, un premier compte utilisateur est disponible dans la base de données initiale.
 Les identifiants de ce compte sont donnés en italique ci-contre (les espaces sont à inclure):

 * **Pseudonyme:** _AlainTouring_
 * **Mot de passe:** _il n'y en a pas_

-# How to install a clone of JeuxRédige.be
+# How to install a clone of JeuxRédige

 ## Step 1: setting up the database
 On your server, create a new database with a name of your choice, choosing utf8_unicode_520_ci as encoding, then import the `sample_db.sql` file inside it.
-This database contains of course all the SQL tables which are used by JeuxRédige.be but also provides sauf default content such as a first list of games and a first user account.
+This database contains of course all the SQL tables which are used by JeuxRédige but also provides sauf default content such as a first list of games and a first user account.

 ## Step 2: configuration of the website